 Peer-to-peer trading is not allowed in Turkey except for crowdfunding.
 As a rule, a centralised exchange is accepted.
-However, under certain conditions, trade on the over-the-counter market is possible.
-On January 2022, the first platform was authorised by the CMB for debt-based crowdfunding.
+However, under certain conditions, trade on the over-thecounter market is possible.

 7.7 Issues Relating to Best Execution of Customer Trades